 The brown bits that are left when all the fat has been removed are called cracklings.
 Realistically, cracklings still have fat, but whatever!
 I think we’ll need another post to talk about what to do with cracklings.
 But not today.

 Okay.
 You have lard.
 What do you do with it?

-I use lard to replace Pam.
-I used oil spray for years after I knew better.
-It’s just so easy!
-Now, instead of a spritz of Pam in a baking pan, I’ll use lard with a brush.
+I often use lard to replace spray oil.
+Spray oil is just so easy!
+Now, instead of a spritz of Pam in a baking pan, I often use lard with a brush.

-I use lard to fry most food instead of butter or oil.
+I use lard to fry many food instead of butter or oil.
 Fried potatoes are fine in lard or bacon fat, as are any meat dishes and some veggie stir-fries.

 I use lard for pie crust.
 Not as often as Jim would like, of course!